Canada's tiny Arctic port faces uncertain future

 The CWB has previously favored the northern port for its cost savings, thanks to its proximity to Prairie farmers and access to some European markets.

-But big grain handlers like Viterra, Richardson International Ltd and Cargill may be more likely to use port terminals they own on the Great Lakes and or on the West Coast to ship grain overseas.
+But big grain handlers like Viterra VT.TO, Richardson International Ltd and Cargill [CARG.UL] may be more likely to use port terminals they own on the Great Lakes and or on the West Coast to ship grain overseas.

 "(The port) brings a lot of out-of-towners here and local businesses get a boost off of it," said Michlynn Gulick, a local manager for trucking firm Gardewine North, adding she's optimistic the port will remain busy.